 Governance plays an important role in the delivery of our research.

-The Manchester University NHS Foundation Trust Board has responsibility for contractual compliance of the Manchester BRC through its Chief Executive, who chairs the Manchester BRC Governance Board.
+The Manchester University NHS Foundation Trust Board has responsibility for contractual compliance of the Manchester BRC through its Group Chief Executive, who chairs the Manchester BRC Governance Board.

 International Scientific Advisory Panel